-Subject division Number of credits Name of the class & requirements General Graduate School 2 (compulsory) Core Seminar subjects 2 (compulsory) Global Studies General Major subjects 4 (compulsory) Thesis Seminar 4 credits compulsory as thesis instruction during year 2 (2 credits per quarter) May not register in year 1.
+Subject division Number of credits Name of the class & requirements General Graduate School 2 (compulsory) Core Seminar subjects 2 (compulsory) Global Studies General Major 4 (compulsory) Thesis Seminar subjects 4 credits compulsory as thesis instruction during $\underline{\text{year 2}}$ (2 credits per quarter x 2)

+May not register in year 1.
 May not register for the class held outside PCS course.
-2 credits must be registered during the quarter the student will submit his/her thesis.
-2 (compulsory) PCS Research Methodology

-Major subjec cts 12 Must select from subjects offered in the Peace and Conflict Studies course.
-Major Relat subjects ed 8 With their PCS instructor's permission, students may take other General Graduate School Subjects, major subject classes in their own course, classes in other Global Studies, Japan Studies, and undergraduate courses, up to 8 credits (except Thesis Seminar Subject).
+2 credits must be registered during the quarter the stude will submit his/her thesis.
+2 (compulsory) PCS Research Methodology Major subjects 12 Must select from subjects offered in the Peace and Confli Studies course.
+Major Related subjects 8 With their PCS instructor's permission, students may take General Graduate School Subjects, major subject class in their own course, classes in other Global Studies, Japa Studies, and undergraduate courses, up to 8 credits (exc Thesis Seminar Subject).
 Regarding undergraduate classes, see 1.2.2.
-Courses and Credits Total 30 credits or m nore
+Courses a Credits Total 30 credits or more